Getting Started

 You should see a terminal window with text being printed, as shown in the screenshot below.

-When you see LuaShell32 ready being printed, proceed by setting the Wi-Fi credentials as explained below.
+When you see LuaShell32 ready being printed, proceed by configuring the ESP32 as explained below.

 Potential Issues and Solutions: